hltj/kotlin-web-site-cn/docs/topics/inline-classes.md

 fun compute(x: UInt) { }
 ```

 ## Inline classes vs type aliases

-At first sight, inline classes seem very similar to [type aliases](type-aliases.md).
-Indeed, both seem to introduce
-a new type and both will be represented as the underlying type at runtime.
+At first sight, inline classes may appear to be very similar to [type aliases](type-aliases.md).
+Indeed, both seem to introduce a new type and both will be represented as the underlying type at runtime.

-However, the crucial difference is that type aliases are *assignment-compatible* with their underlying type (and with
-other type aliases with the same underlying type), while inline classes are not.
+However, the crucial difference is that type aliases are *assignment-compatible* with their underlying type (and with other type aliases with the same underlying type), while inline classes are not.

-In other words, inline classes introduce a truly _new_ type, contrary to type aliases which only introduce an alternative name
-(alias) for an existing type:
+In other words, inline classes introduce a truly _new_ type, contrary to type aliases which only introduce an alternative name (alias) for an existing type:

 ```kotlin
 typealias NameTypeAlias = String